-1 Indicators: Grounds for Detention In practice, are most asylum seekers detained •• on the territory: at the border: ☐ Yes ☐ Yes ⊠ No ⊠ No 2.
-Are asylum seekers detained in practice during the Dubli ☐ Never 3.
-Are asylum seekers detained during a regular procedure Frequently Never ✓
+Indicators: Grounds for Detention 1.
+In practice, are most asylum seekers detained 🗌 Yes  No at the border: Yes  No 2.
+Are asylum seekers detained in practice during the Dublin proce dure? ⊠ Rarely Never 3.
+Are asylum seekers detained during a regular procedure in pract ice?
+Never